Why is business funding for women still an issue?

 - Network and meet with other high-level business people.

 - Need to pay out profits to investors.

 - Have limits on the amount of cash you can reinvest in your business.

-- Are judged based on your pitch, so if you can't argue for your products and competitiveness, receiving funding will be an uphill battle.
+- Must pitch successfully.
+If you can't argue for your products and competitiveness, receiving funding will be an uphill battle.

 Business line of credit or business credit cards

 Both are refillable forms of capital for things like ads, inventory, and R&D, that allow you to scale and grow.
 A line of credit is a fixed amount of money that can be accessed as needed.
 Lines of credit tend to be used for short periods of time on large investments, whereas a business credit card has a fixed limit which is usually paid off and then used for ongoing purchases.

 - Get a quick cash injection.

 - Get credit more easily (as opposed to pitching investors or begging the bank).